-To start with, the system will automatically select the defroster setting, maximum heat and low fan speed.
+To start with, the system will automatically select the defroster set-

 As the engine warms up, air will also be distributed through the floor vents and the fan speed will be increased.

 As the temperature inside the car nears the selected value, both the fan speed and the heat will be decreased to a level determined by the system.